 High concentrations of particulate matter (PM) are an important air pollution issue in the United States (Vedal, 1997; Rudell et al., 1999).
 Particles in the air may arise from a wide variety of natural or anthropogenic sources.
-Health effects of airborne particles have been studied extensively, and significant and positive associations between human mortality/morbidity and PM concentrations or some PM components have been observed is some studies but not in others (Dockery et al., 1993; Schwartz et al., 1993; Lipfert et al., 1995.).
-More recent studies indicate that fine particles ($PM{2.5}$, < 2.5μm in diameter) as more likely associated with adverse health effects (Gilliland et al., 2001; Peters et al., 2002) than other PM fractions.
+Health effects of airborne particles have been studied extensively, and significant and positive associations between human mortality/morbidity and PM concentrations or some PM components have been observed in some studies but not in others (Dockery et al., 1993; Schwartz et al., 1993; Lipfert and Wyzga, 1995).
+More recent studies indicate that fine particles (PM{2.5}, <2.5 μm in diameter) are more likely associated with adverse health effects (Gilliland et al., 2001; Peters et al., 2001: Pope et al., 2002) than other PM fractions.

-In an effort to better characterize and understand the factors controlling near-surface PM concentrations in the Southeast, a multi-year study, the Southeastern Aerosol Research and Characterization project (SEARCH), was initiated in August 1998 and is scheduled to operate through

-2005 (e.g. Hansen et al., 2003).
-SEARCH consists of 8 monitoring stations in 4 urban-rural pairs in four states: Alabama (North Birmingham [BHM] and Centreville [CTR]), Georgia (Atlanta [JST] and Yorkville [YRK]), Mississippi (Gulfport [GFP] and Oak Grove [OAK]), and Florida (Pensacola [PNS] and suburban Pensacola [OLF]).
-Measurements at each site include a wide range of gases (O3, NO, NO2, NO_y, HNO3, SO2, CO), PM mass (PM{2.5}, PM{10-2.5}), PM composition (elemental carbon (EC), organic carbon(OC), sulfate (SO4), nitrate (NO3), ammonium (NH4), and trace metals), and meteorological parameters (wind speed, wind direction, temperature, relative humidity, barometric pressure, solar radiation, and rainfall).
+In an effort to better characterize and understand the factors controlling near-surface PM concentrations in the Southeast, a multi-year study, the Southeastern Aerosol Research and Characterization project (SEARCH), was initiated in August 1998 and is scheduled to operate through 2005 (e.g. Hansen et al., 2003).
+SEARCH consists of 8 monitoring stations in 4 urban-rural pairs in 4 states: Alabama (North Birmingham [BHM] and Centreville [CTR]), Georgia (Atlanta [JST] and Yorkville [YRK]), Mississippi (Gulfport [GFP] and Oak Grove [OAK]), and Florida (Pensacola [PNS] and suburban Pensacola [OLF]).
+Measurements at each site include a wide range of gases (O3, NO, NO2, NO_v, HNO3, SO2, CO), PM mass (PM{2.5}, PM{10-2.5}), PM composition (elemental carbon (EC), organic carbon (OC), sulfate (SO4), nitrate (NO3), ammonium (NH_4) , and trace metals), and meteorological parameters (wind speed, wind direction, temperature, relative humidity, barometric pressure, solar radiation, and rainfall).

-Two objectives of the SEARCH study are to: (1) estimate the source contributions and (2) better understand the chemical composition of each source (Hansen et al., 2003).
-Source apportionment study using factor analysis have been previously conducted for the observations at the JST site from August, 1998 to August, 2000 (Kim et al., 2003 (a,b); Kim et al., 2004).
+Two objectives of the SEARCH study are to: (1) estimate the source contributions and (2) better understand the chemical composition of each source (Hansen et al., 2003; Zheng et al., 2002).
+Source apportionment studies using factor analysis have been previously conducted for the observations at the JST site from August 1998 to August 2000 (Kim et al., 2003a, b, 2004).
 These investigations provided important insight in the source apportionment at this site and showed some innovative use of speciated carbon fraction measurements.

-Our main interests in the current study are to understand the urban-rural difference, the regional-local contrast, and the seasonal variations of the source-related factors.
-We apply positive matrix factorization (PMF) analysis (Paatero and Tapper, 1993, 1994; Paatero, 1997; Polissar et al., 1998, 1999, 2001) to SEARCH PM{2.5} observations at four sites (two urban-rural pairs) in Alabama (urban BHM and rural CTR) and Georgia (urban Atlanta and rural Yorkville) from January, 2000 to December, 2002.
-By analyzing the urban-rural pairs, we examine their correlations defined by regional sources and the factors contributing to urban-rural concentration gradients.
-To further examine the seasonal variations of the PM{2.5} factors, we make use of Fourier transforms to define the frequency variation of the factors.
+Our main interests in the current study are to understand the urban-rural difference, the regional-local contrast, and the seasonal variations of the sourcerelated factors.
+We apply positive matrix factorization (PMF) analysis (Chueinta et al., 2000; Lee et al., 1999; Paterson et al., 1999; Paatero and Tapper, 1993, 1994; Paatero, 1997; Polissar et al., 1998, 1999, 2001) to SEARCH PM{2.5} observations at four sites (two urbanrural pairs) in Alabama (urban BHM and rural CTR) and Georgia (urban Atlanta and rural Yorkville) from January 2000 to December 2002.
+By analyzing the urban-rural pairs, we examine their correlations influenced by regional sources and the factors contributing to urban-rural concentration gradients.
+To further examine the seasonal variations of the $PM{2.5}$ factors, we make use of Fourier transforms to define the frequency variation of the factors.
 The power spectra provide a simple way to analyze the periodicity of time series data (Hies et al., 2000; Sebald et al., 2000).
 We expect the regional factors to have higher correlations among the sites and variations in lower frequencies than the local factors.